 We’ve sourced coffee from our growers in Sumatra since the 1980s.
 We’ve been buying our coffee green beans from the same woman in Columbia since 2000, and from our Guatemalan Co-op since 2002.
 The photos featured on our website are from coffee plantations that we’ve visited many times over.

-In addition to our fresh, high-quality coffees, each location offers a selection of menu items that include pastries, quiches, Cornish pies, sandwiches, soups and fresh baked bread.
+In addition to our fresh, high-quality coffees, we offer a selection of menu items that include pastries, quiches, Cornish pies, sandwiches, soups, and fresh baked bread.
 All of our food and pastries are made by our sister company, The Palace Bakery in Eugene, Oregon.
-We offer some Vegan and Gluten Free Options.
+We offer some vegan and gluten-free options.
 All of our pastries and breads are baked from scratch with local ingredients wherever possible.